 - A percentage of children who ingest cows milk become sensitive to the casein, and develop antibodies to it.
 This process affects the pancreas (where insulin is made) and they then go on to develop juvenile diabetes.

 - IGF-1: insulin growth factor: this is what is in cow’s milk that turns a 30 pound calf into an 800 pound cow.
 It promotes fast growth of cells…..like in cancer…..
-IGF-1 is a known cancer promoter.
+IGF-1 is a known cancer promoter for prostate, breast, and other cancers.

 Ingredients: filtered water, brown rice (partially milled), expeller pressed high oleic safflower oil, tricalcium phosphate, sea salt, vitamin A palmitate, vitamin D2, vitamin B12.